 The Livability Index is a project of the AARP Public Policy Institute.

 The Public Policy Institute (PPI) informs and stimulates public debate on the issues we face as we age.
-The Institute promotes development of sound, creative policies to address our common need for economic security, health care, and quality of life.
+PPI promotes development of sound, creative policies to address our common need for economic security, health care, and quality of life.

-The Livability Index project is led by PPI's staff experts in city planning, housing, transportation, and research methods with research, modeling, and tool development support from ICF and the University of Utah’s Metropolitan Research Center.
+The Livability Index is led by PPI's staff experts in city planning, housing, transportation, and research methods.
 PPI also had guidance from an interdisciplinary technical advisory committee with expertise in both policy and data analysis across the range of subject areas evaluated by the Index, including public policy, city planning, public health, aging studies, environmental sciences, and econometrics.

 The PPI Livability Index Core Team

 - Jana Lynott, AICP, Project Co-Director/Senior Strategic Policy Advisor

 Jana Lynott is project co-director of the Livability Index and formerly its project manager.
 Along with Dr. Rodney Harrell, she developed the initial concept for the tool, one that looks at the needs of all members of the community and combines policies and metrics to estimate community livability now and into the future, as residents age.
 As a member of the core team, she is a key contributor to all facets of the project, including its concept, design, methodology, content, and outreach.
 Read more.
 Follow Jana @JanaLynott.

 - Shannon Guzman, MA, MCP, Policy Research Senior Analyst